Topological holography, quantum criticality, and boundary states: Introduction

-In this work, we develop topological holographic picture for \spd{1} quantum systems and boundary states in CFTs.
-In section~\ref{sec:holo}, we review the main idea of topological holography.
+In this work, we develop the topological holographic picture for \spd{1} quantum systems and boundary states in CFTs.
+In Section~\ref{sec:holo}, we review the main idea of topological holography.
 The central picture is given by the ``sandwich" construction, where we can view the \spd{1} quantum system of interest as a slab of \spd{2} topological order with appropriately chosen boundary conditions.
 The left boundary is always chosen to be a gapped topological boundary, and the confined anyon lines on the boundary implement the global symmetry of the original \spd{1} system.
-We choose the right boundary condition such that when we compactify the whole slab, it produces the \spd{1} quantum phase we would like to study.
+We choose the right boundary condition such that when we compactify the whole slab, it produces the \spd{1} quantum phase that we would like to study.
 Choosing a gapped boundary on the right corresponds to realizing a \spd{1} gapped phase as a sandwich.
 This picture can describe conformal field theories by choosing some non-topological boundary condition on the right (Sec.~\ref{sec:rcftholo}) and also non-trivial gapless phases such as intrinsically gapless SPT phases (Sec.~\ref{sec:igspt}).
-In this paper, we work with the anyon basis in contrast to the basis labeled by the flat connections.
 The algebraic theory and intuitions developed in topological orders can be readily applied in our approach.

 In this representation, local operators are organized into different classes labeled by the anyon lines connecting the two boundaries, and the symmetry acts on the local operators through mutual braiding with the confined anyons on the left boundary.
 Non-local defect operators are also represented as anyon lines connecting the two boundaries with a ``tail" confining on the left boundary.
 This picture explicitly reveals the \emph{dual symmetry} which acts trivially on all the local operators and only acts non-trivially on the non-local defect operators.